Vermont Senate: History

-Vermont had a unicameral legislature until 1836; most of the functions normally performed by an upper legislative house were the responsibility of the governor and council.
-The state abolished the governor's council and added a senate by constitutional amendment.
+Vermont originally had a unicameral legislature; most of the functions normally performed by an upper legislative house were the responsibility of the governor and council.
+The state abolished the governor's council and added a senate via an 1836 constitutional amendment.

 The longest-serving member of the Vermont Senate was William T. Doyle; he was elected in 1968, reelected every two years until 2014, and defeated for reelection in 2016.
 Doyle served from January 1969 to January 2017; no other legislator in Vermont history—member of the Vermont House, member of the Vermont Senate, or member of both the House and Senate—has served longer than Doyle.

 Former districts, 2002–2022

 The following is from the Vermont Secretary of State.

 Notable members

-Most individuals who have served as governor or lieutenant governor had experience in the Vermont legislature; many served in the State Senate.
 For more than 100 years from the 1850s to the 1960s, the Vermont Republican Party won every election for statewide office.
+In addition, the state legislature frequently included few or even no Democrats.
+For example, in 1878, the State Senate was made up of 30 Republicans and no Democrats, while the State House of 246 included 227 Republicans and 14 Democrats, with five towns unrepresented.
 In keeping with the "Mountain Rule", which was created to ensure party unity, governors and lieutenant governors were from opposite sides of the Green Mountains, and were limited to two years in office.
-Candidates for governor and lieutenant governor were agreed upon by party leaders years in advance, and were often chosen for leadership positions in the House or Senate to groom them for statewide office.
+Candidates for these offices were agreed upon by Republican leaders years in advance, and were often chosen for leadership positions in the House or Senate to groom them for statewide office.